robodeco/ckwebsite/README.md

 ### Known Bugs
-<li>arrow glyphicons in bootstrap carousel disappearing after click, reappearing on click away from carousel and hover</li>
+<li>FIXED: arrow glyphicons in bootstrap carousel disappearing after click, reappearing on click away from carousel and hover</li>
-<li>down/button responsiveness and jumping around the page</li>
+<li>PUT ON HOLD: down/button responsiveness and jumping around the page</li>